• Skip to primary navigation

 Q: What is Norton’s Theorem concerning current sources?

-A: Norton’s theorem (named after Bell Labs engineer Edward Lawry Norton, 1898–1983) is the current-source analog to Thévenin’s theorem.
-It shows a way to simplify a circuit for current/voltage analysis and represent it with only two components: a current source and an equivalent resistor in parallel (Figure 4).
+Norton’s theorem (named after Bell Labs engineer Edward Lawry Norton, 1898–1983) is the current-source analog to Thévenin’s theorem.
+It shows a way to simplify a circuit for current/voltage analysis and represent it with only two components: a current source and an equivalent resistor in parallel, as shown in Figure 4.
 This contrasts Thévenin’s theorem, which used a voltage source and a resistor in series.

 Q: Besides the noticeable difference between voltage and current sources, what else differs between the two types of sources?